Genericide, Genericized, Generic, and Descriptive Trademarks

 Descriptive trademarks generally fall into two categories, descriptive and merely descriptive.

-At times descriptive words can function to designate the source of goods and thus can be registered as a trademark.
+At times descriptive words can function to designate the source of goods or services and thus can be registered as a trademark.
 This type of trademarks can be registered to the supplemental register or to the principal register with a section 2(f) designation.
 For example, a furniture store named California Furniture Center would have limited trademark rights because the trademark describes the fact that the company is a center for selling furniture in California.

 A merely descriptive trademark immediately conveys the quality, feature, function, or characteristic of an applicant’s goods or services.
 Words or phrases that describe the function, use or purpose of the product or service are difficult to protect as trademarks.
 However, it still may be possible to register these types of trademarks to the supplemental register or to the principal register with a section 2(f) designation.
 A descriptive trademark can become distinctive if a company has established exclusive use of the term over a period of time and consumers now associate the descriptive term with the particular company.
 For example, Raisin Bran took on secondary meaning over time as consumers differentiated the various cereals using raisins and bran from the specific cereal sold by Kellogg’s.

 If you are selecting a trademark and are concerned that it may lean toward the descriptive side, please feel free to contact us.